The 2018 ACM-NE Conference and Trade Show is taking place this year at Proctors in Schenectady, NY from October 11th – 12th.

 $175 non-Member Rate – $150 ACM Member Rate

-5:00 – 7:00pm: THURSDAY PARTY AT MEXICAN RADIO: Included in your full registration is access to a super-fun party at the glorious Mexican Radio restaurant!
+THURSDAY from 5:00 – 7:00pm: PARTY AT MEXICAN RADIO: Included in your full registration is access to a super-fun party at the glorious Mexican Radio restaurant!
 You will get to enjoy delicious heavy appetizers and one drink on us per person (with the drink ticket).
 What a hookup!

 While the ACM-NE Conference Planning Committee is working hard to solidify our workshops, keynote speakers, etc, take a sneak peak at what we have confirmed: